ilyesHamdiii/ai-agent/README.md

-# AI Agent
+# Cipher

-AI Agent is a command-line coding assistant powered by Google Gemini, designed to help you interact with and manage Python projects.
+Cipher is a command-line coding assistant powered by Google Gemini, designed to help you interact with and manage Python projects.

+---

+## Why Cipher?

+Cipher was created to simplify working with Python projects from the command line.
+It helps automate repetitive tasks, provides quick access to project information, and assists with code management, all without leaving your terminal.

+---

+## Motivation

+Managing and navigating codebases can be time-consuming, especially when switching between tools.
+Cipher aims to keep everything in one place, making it easier to focus on development and problem-solving.

 ---